 Wellington Road is crossed by the stone arches of the Macclesfield, Bollington & Marple Railway, now converted into the Middlewood Way.
 Along its length you will find the Town Hall (below), the now closed Methodist church, St Gregory’s church, the Waterhouse estate where Waterhouse mill once stood, the Waterhouse itself and the Bollington Medical Centre, Brook House – an important Bollington house recently restored, Bollington Hall farmhouse – one of the oldest buildings in the area (see below).
 Terry Waite CBE was born at 60 Wellington Road (opposite the Waterhouse).

 |Bollington Town Hall flying the town flag – White Nancy on a green background – on Wellington Road.

 Right behind it used to stand Bollington corn mill, probably also dating from the 14thC, whose wheel was fed by a leat that brought water all the way from near Bridgend in Palmerston Street.
-The mill was demolished very many years ago and Riverbank Close was built across the site in more recent times.
+The mill was ruined and demolished very many years ago and Riverbank Close was built across the site in more recent times.
 The course of the leat can be seen in the Recreation Ground.

 A small part of Wellington Road was once known as Knowle’s Green but the name has dropped out of use over the years.
 However, the name has been adopted by a cheese shop some way from the place described here.
 The area originally covered at least the location of the Methodist church, the Manse, the Arts Centre and the railway viaduct (Middlewood Way).
 It may also have included the area on the opposite side of the road where the Town Hall and St Gregory’s church stand today but we have no specific evidence of this.